Angus Steakhouse: Reputation

 In 2011, actor and comedian David Mitchell championed the cause of Aberdeen Angus Steak Houses in his opinion column in The Guardian, proposing that they be a nominee for a British World Heritage bid, citing them as being "unique to British culture" because of their "proud heritage of serving shoe leather with Béarnaise sauce to neon-addled out-of-towners."

-Location
+Locations

-Angus Steakhouse now lists five restaurants in London: two in the West End, at 21 Coventry Street the flagship in Piccadilly Circus, Cranbourn Street in Leicester Square; two just off Oxford Street, 243 Argyll Street in Oxford Circus, and at 10 Woodstock Street by Bond Street; and one located opposite Paddington Station, at 163 Praed Street.
+Angus Steakhouse now lists three restaurants in London: one in the West End, at Cranbourn Street in Leicester Square; one just off Oxford Street at 10 Woodstock Street by Bond Street; and one located opposite Paddington Station, at 163 Praed Street.